 The basic gate starts with a 10-minute Defense Timer.
 You cannot attack (using weapons, spells, or arrows) through any holes in the gate.

 Basic gate provided by camp.
 Includes two doors, and a canvas covering.
-Base Timer:10 minutes

 Basic gate is painted and decorated.